Edgar Ernest Tucker

 Story:

 Edgar Ernest Tucker was born in Cann, Shaftesbury, Dorset, on 9 Oct 1895 the son of Sidney Robert Tucker and Anna Tucker (nee Hillier).
 He lived all his life, apart from Military Service, in the Shaftesbury area.
-He enlisted and joined the Dorsetshire Regiment as a Private (Service Nos.
+He enlisted and joined the 1/4th Battalion of the Dorsetshire Regiment as a Private (Service Nos.
 3688 & 201751).
 It is not known in which theatre of war he served but on his discharge on 5 Jun 1919 he was awarded the Victory and British War Medals.
-By the time of the 1939 Register he was still single and living at 25 Enmore Green, Shaftesbury, Dorset, working as a Cowman.
+The 1921 Census shows him living in Enmore Green, Shaftesbury, Dorset, working as a Farm Labourer and by the time of the 1939 Register he was still single and living at 25 Enmore Green, Shaftesbury, Dorset, working as a Cowman.
 He married Elsie Rose Lane in Enmore Green, Shaftesbury, on 19 Oct 1939 and they set up home at 3 Sally Kings Lane, Enmore Green.
 Edgar died in the Westminster Memorial Hospital, Shaftesbury, on 31 Jan 1956 and was buried at Enmore Green on 4 Feb 1956.

 Images: